Public vs. Private IP Addresses: What’s the Difference?

 How to Find Your Public and Private IP

-Knowing how to find both your public and private IP addresses is a practical skill for troubleshooting, configuration, and security checks.
+Finding both your public and private IP addresses is a practical skill.
+It helps with troubleshooting, configuration, and security checks.

 Finding Your Public IP

-• Router admin panel — Log in to your router (commonly at 192.168.1.1) and look for the WAN or Internet status page, which shows the public IP assigned by your ISP.
+• Router admin panel.
+Log in to your router (commonly at 192.168.1.1) and look for the WAN or Internet status page.
+The router shows the public IP assigned by your ISP.
+If that WAN IP differs from what your IP lookup tool shows, your ISP is using CGNAT.

 Finding Your Private IP